Carnosine and Nitric Oxide: The Dynamic Duo of Protection and Flow

 2. Immune Shield: "Taming Oxidative Stress"

-During inflammation, immune cells (macrophages) produce "bad" nitric oxide in excessive amounts via the iNOS enzyme.
+During inflammation, immune cells (macrophages) produce excessive amounts of "bad" nitric oxide via the *iNOS* enzyme.

-Direct Scavenging: Carnosine literally captures free NO molecules before they can form the destructive peroxynitrite (when encountering superoxide).
+Direct Scavenging: Carnosine literally captures free NO molecules before they turn into the damaging *peroxynitrite* (when they encounter superoxide).

-Conversion: It transforms aggressive NO into stable nitrites, which are harmless to cells.
+Conversion: It transforms aggressive NO into stable nitrites, which are safe for cells.

-The brain is the most sensitive organ to changes in nitric oxide levels.
+The brain is an organ most sensitive to changes in nitric oxide levels.

 Cognitive Regulation: By modulating NO levels, carnosine can balance neural excitability, which is beneficial in states of hyperactivity or mental overload.